squirrel-prover/squirrel-prover/documentation/sphinx/source/proofs.rst

 Note however that Squirrel supports only a sub-set of SSReflect intro patterns, and that behavior may vary in small ways.

-Introduction patterns behavior depends on the tactic they are being used in (:tacn:`intro`, :tacn:`have`, :tacn:`destruct`, ...).
-Nonetheless, a introduction pattern always applies to a set of focused sub-goals (sometimes taken in a sequent, with a full proof-context) which they modify.
+Introduction patterns take a different meaning depending on the tactic in which they are used
+(:tacn:`intro`, :tacn:`have`, :tacn:`destruct`, ...).
+Nonetheless,
+a introduction pattern always applies to a set of focused sub-goals (sometimes taken in a sequent, with a full proof-context) which they modify.
 A introduction pattern may create or